Kalyanaraman (1979 film): Production

 The producer-writer Panchu Arunachalam had the dates of Kamal Haasan and Rajinikanth ready for a potential film but the actors did not want to appear in the same film so it was decided Arunachalam would produce one film for each actor; the Rajinikanth film became Aarilirunthu Arubathu Varai, and the Haasan film became Kalyanaraman.
 Arunachalam initially contemplated having S. P. Muthuraman direct both films but Haasan recommended Muthuraman's assistant G. N. Rangarajan direct Kalyanaraman, making it his directorial debut.
 Kalyanaraman was written by Arunachalam and produced by his wife Meena under their banner P. A. Art Productions.
 The concept of Kalyanaraman was based on that of the films Idhu Nijama (1948) and Dona Flor and Her Two Husbands (1976).
 Javar Seetharaman who wrote dialogues for Idhu Nijama admitted this.

 Haasan played twin brothers Kalyanam and Raman.
 In preparation for the role of Kalyanam, Haasan had his teeth fashioned by G. Janakiraman, a dentist.
 The cinematographer was N. K. Viswanathan and the film was edited by K. R. Ramalingam.
-The film was prominently shot at Ooty, while a fight sequence was shot at 300-foot high cliff at Coonoor Estate.
+The film was prominently shot at Ooty, while a fight sequence was shot at 300 feet high cliff at Coonoor Estate.